The difference between big data and small data:

 Reach.
 This is an analytic that shows how many people are likely to see any particular social media post.
-Doesn’t sound like small data, does it?
+Sounds more like a vanity metric than small data, doesn’t it?
 But wait!
 Interpret it this way: organic reach divided by the number of followers is how likely a customer is to recommend you.
 The closer you get to 1, the better.
 (Unfortunately, to get closer to 1 usually requires you to pay for reach, in the form of ads.
 Now, paid reach is a useful metric too, since it helps you figure out the ROI on a particular ad.
 But it doesn’t tell you what your followers think about you!)

 Maximize it: focus most of your resources on your owned channels – your website or blog.
 Then, make sure you’re posting quality content to other social channels.
 In this case, “quality” means whatever your followers consider valuable from you.

-If you aren’t already tracking these types of small data, it’s one of the best times of year to start.
-The information you gather can help you adjust year-end strategy or create goals for the new year.
+If you aren’t already tracking these types of small data, it’s a good time to start.
+The information you gather can help you adjust year-end strategy or plan goals for the next quarter.
 So what are you waiting for?

 If you have any questions about how to start, just ask me – you can leave a comment below or message me on Facebook.